sbw70/verification-constraints/modules/multi-provider/README.md

 ### Execution Flow

-Requester → NUVL → Provider A
+Requester → Stateless Intermediary → Provider A
                                      → Provider B
                                      → Provider C

 Provider A → Association
 Provider B → Association
 Provider C → Association

-1. A requester submits an opaque operation request to NUVL.
+1. A requester submits an operation request.
-2. NUVL derives a non-reversible request representation.
-3. NUVL applies a deterministic provider-defined binding transform.
-4. NUVL constructs a verification artifact.
-5. NUVL forwards the artifact to multiple provider-controlled systems.
+2. The intermediary forwards artifacts to multiple providers.
-6. NUVL disengages and returns a constant HTTP 204 response.
+3. The intermediary disengages (no execution authority retained).
-7. Each provider independently evaluates the artifact.
+4. Each provider independently evaluates the artifact.
-8. Each provider determines whether to initiate execution.
+5. Each provider determines whether to initiate execution.
-9. Upon initiation, each provider generates execution boundary signals.
+6. Upon initiation, the provider generates execution boundary signals.
-10. Boundary signals are emitted to a non-authoritative association component.
+7. Boundary signals are emitted to a non-authoritative association component.
-11. Association links boundary values without interpreting execution semantics.
+8. The association component links boundary signals without interpreting semantics.

 Authorization decisions are not shared between providers.